Kannampuzha/EVA/README.md

 This program is a very simple implementation of the algorithm above defined .
-It is an organism that :
+It is an organism that :\n
-Prints true if the stimuli is 1
+Prints true if the stimuli is 1\n
-Prints false if the stimuli is 0
+Prints false if the stimuli is 0\n

 You can also extend the very same code to a NOT gate without any changed to the code.
 All  you have to do is to erase the memory and re-train the algorithm .